-Claims based on negligence or a failure to warn consumers also potentially may be preempted by the Cybersecurity Information Sharing Act (CISA), where companies learned of a threat as a result of voluntarily sharing information with other companies or the government or by monitoring their own systems.
-Among other things, CISA provides that "[n]o cause of action shall lie or be maintained in any court against any private entity, and such action shall be promptly dismissed, for the monitoring of an information system and information" pursuant to the statute.232 The CISA also creates an exemption from liability for sharing or receiving cyber threat indicators after December 18, 2015, pursuant to the terms of the Act.
-If applicable, CISA "supersedes any statute or other provision of law of a State or political subdivision of a State that restricts or otherwise expressly regulates an activity authorized under this subchapter."234

-State law may provide a defense for businesses with written information security programs.
-For example, Ohio's cybersecurity law provides a defense to certain tort actions brought in Ohio state courts or under Ohio law that allege that the failure to implement reasonable information secu-
+Claims based on delay in providing notification also may fail in the absence of any actual injury proximately caused by the alleged delay.253 Claims based on negligence or a failure to warn consumers also potentially may be preempted by the Cybersecurity Information Sharing Act (CISA),254 where companies learned of a threat as a result of voluntarily sharing information with other companies or the government or by monitoring their own systems.
+Among other things, CISA provides that "[n]o cause of action shall lie or be maintained in any court against any private entity, and such action shall be promptly dismissed, for the monitoring of an information system and information" pursuant to the statute.255 The CISA also creates an exemption from liability for sharing or receiving cyber threat indicators after December 18, 2015, pursuant to the terms of the Act.256 If applicable, CISA "supersedes any statute or other provision of law of a State or political subdivision of a State that restricts or otherwise expressly regulates an activity authorized under this subchapter."257 State law may provide a defense for businesses with written information security programs, as addressed in greater detail in section 27.04[6].
+For example, Ohio's cybersecurity law provides a defense to certain tort actions brought in Ohio state courts or under Ohio law that allege that the failure to implement reasonable information security controls resulted in a data breach.258 The law creates an affirmative defense "to any cause of action sounding in tort" brought $^{254}6$ U.S.C.A. §§ 1501 to 1510; see generally supra § 27.04[1.5] (analyzing the statute).